Contact:

 Corrosion protection

 Corrosion accompanies almost all work in construction, deconstruction, and the extraction of natural stone.
-It affects both structures—for example through reinforcement corrosion in concrete—as well as tools and steel attachments used in harsh environments.
+It affects both structures – for example through reinforcement corrosion in concrete – as well as tools and steel attachments used in harsh environments.
 For Darda GmbH products such as concrete demolition shears, rock and concrete splitters, hydraulic power packs, combination shears, Multi Cutters, steel shears, tank cutters, and rock wedge splitters, a systematic corrosion protection is an essential basis for safety, availability, and service life.
 In concrete demolition and special deconstruction, during strip-out and cutting, in rock excavation and tunnel construction, in natural stone extraction, and in special operations, moisture, chlorides, CO2, abrasion, and temperature fluctuations act as drivers of corrosion processes.
-A practical approach to corrosion protection combines knowledge of the mechanisms, suitable protection systems, and consistent maintenance—always tailored to the application profile and environmental conditions.
+A practical approach to corrosion protection combines knowledge of the mechanisms, suitable protection systems, and consistent maintenance – always tailored to the application profile and environmental conditions.
+In addition, design-for-drainage, avoidance of capillary gaps, and condition-based inspection programs help translate protection principles into reliable day-to-day practice.

 Corrosion mechanisms and protection principles